danbev/inf-wasi/README.md

 like Visual Language Models (VLM).

 ### Background
-I've been focused on finding a use case for AI in Trusification but I think we should shift our focus to enabling our customers to use AI in a secure manner in their own applications.
+I've been focused on finding a use case for AI in Trusification, but instead of trying to come up (forcing) a usage in our project, perhaps we should shift our focus to enabling our customers to use AI in their application, and do so in a secure manner.
 This is the motivation for this project.

 ### WebAssembly Component Model
 So the idea is to create a WebAssembly interface types definition for the